turingschool/lesson_plans/ruby_04-apis_and_scalability/six_rules_for_js_functions.markdown

 which stores a function, it will return to us the function value itself -- just as if we referred to a variable or object property storing a Number or a String.

+#### Exercise: Functions that take functions as arguments

+On your own, write a function which:

+1. Takes another function as its argument
+2. Invokes that function
+3. Returns that function back

 ### 2. Functions Can be _Stored_ as Values or _Declared_ With Names

 There are 2 basic ways to create a function in JavaScript: a function